 Are engineering change requests a necessary part of your process?

-Although a solid change management process is absolutely necessary, it’s easy to fall into an overly complicated, unnecessary or misunderstood engineering change request (ECR) process—especially if your process lacks purpose.
+Although a solid engineering change management process is essential to product launch success, it’s easy to fall into overly complicated, unnecessary, or legacy practices.
+This is particularly common with the engineering change request (ECR) process.

-In some cases, by the time you craft the ECR, add in the appropriate documentation, talk it over with the product engineer and send the ECR around for approval, the engineering change order (ECO) is completely redundant.
+ECRs are a precursor to product changes and are a way to record a discussion around a problem or an enhancement related to your product record.
+In some cases, if ECRs are not used correctly, by the time you craft the ECR, add in the appropriate documentation, review it with the product engineer, and send the ECR around for approval, initiating the engineering change order (ECO) may be redundant.

-While there are some exceptions, ECRs are actually an important part of the change process for most companies.
-However, it’s important that you know why you are writing ECRs in the first place, and that you enable the right people to participate in the ECR process.
+ECRs are an important part of the change process for most companies.
+However, you must know why you are writing ECRs in the first place and enable the right people to participate in the ECR process.